 The text of the conversation is displayed on a monitor built into the phone so the person with hearing loss can follow the call.
 A special phone is required.

 CART or Communication Access Real-time Translation is the verbatim, near instantaneous conversion of spoken language into text.
 A stenotype machine, notebook computer, and real-time software is used to produce the text.
 The text is usually displayed either on a screen by a projector connected to the notebook computer, or on a notebook computer or computer monitor.
 CART is usually utilized by people with hearing loss who use spoken language as a primary mode of communication.
 However, some culturally Deaf people (whose primary mode of communication is sign language) can use CART as well.

 A dog that has completed extensive training to alert its owner to a variety of sounds in different environments.
 These dogs are usually identified by a bright orange leash with black lettering.

-Text display of spoken dialogue and sounds on TV and videos visible only to those using a caption decoder or TV with built-in decoder chip.
+Text display of spoken dialogue and sounds on TV and videos visible only to those using a caption decoder or TV with a built-in decoder chip.

 Cochlear Implant (CI)

 A cochlear implant is an electronic device that is surgically implanted and worked by directly stimulating functioning auditory nerve fibers in the inner ear.
-Cochlear implants convert sound waves to electrical impulses and transmit them to the inner ear, providing people with severe to profound hearing loss the ability to hear sounds and potentially better understand speech without reading lips.
+Cochlear implants convert sound waves to electrical impulses and transmit them to the inner ear, providing people with a severe to profound hearing loss the ability to hear sounds and potentially better understand speech without reading lips.